This beginner lesson is a continuation of my page on novice ukulele. It assumes you know how to:

 Play C by holding down the 3rd fret of the bottom, A-string with your ring finger.
 Like this:

-Here’s a video of how that looks, except, as noted above, use your ring finger instead of the index:
+Here’s a video of how that looks, except, as noted above, you’ll usually want to use your ring finger instead of the index:

 Adding Chords to Your Repertoire